Reuse & Recycle

 Especially with this kind of item, buy only what you need, use up what you have, and recycle any leftovers

-If you can't wait for or be at the town's recycling day, you can use an NEDT for-fee MA drop-off facility in Sutton or Westfield
+If you can't wait for or be at the town's recycling day, you can use an NEDT for-fee MA drop-off facility in Sutton or Westfield, or schedule them to pick up the materials at your place

-Household items - see Multiple items and Textiles
+Household items - see below for Multiple Items or see Textiles

 Facebook groups: